Efficient Approximate Posterior Sampling with Annealed Langevin Monte Carlo: Introduction

 This paper explores the extent to which score networks trained to model the prior $p$ can be used for sampling the tilted distribution.
 We refer to this type of tilting as \ref{eq:posterior-sampling}.
 Indeed, if $p$ is the prior, and $e^{-R_y}$ is a likelihood, then $pe^{-R}/Z$ is the posterior given the measurement $y$.
 This setting differs from traditional \textit{conditional generation}, where conditioning variables (e.g., measurements) are fed as input to the score network.
 In contrast, our focus is on a \textit{training-free} setup: given a measurement $y$ at inference time, we aim to sample from $p(x|y)$ using only a score network trained on the unconditional prior $p(x)$.
-While such networks are known to enable efficient sampling from $p(x)$~\cite{chen2023samplingeasylearningscore}, our goal in this paper is to understand their role in sampling from $p(x|y)$.
+While such networks are known to enable efficient sampling from $p(x)$~\citep{chen2023samplingeasylearningscore}, our goal in this paper is to understand their role in sampling from $p(x|y)$.

 There has been growing interest in establishing provable guarantees for posterior sampling.
+In general, we cannot directly use the score based generative models, because we cannot efficiently compute the posterior smoothed scores from the prior smoothed scores.
 While empirically successful methods often perform well in practice and implicitly aim to solve the posterior sampling problem, provable polynomial-time guarantees remain elusive.
-In fact, many of the efficient algorithms proposed~\cite{chung2022diffusionposteriorsamplinggeneral,psld} can be proven to be biased.
-A formal counterpoint was presented in~\cite{gupta}, which showed that one could set up a posterior sampling problem to invert a (hypothesized) cryptographic one-way function, establishing cryptographic hardness.
+In fact, many of the efficient algorithms proposed~\citep{chung2022diffusionposteriorsamplinggeneral,psld} can be proven to be biased.
+A formal counterpoint was presented in~\citet{gupta}, which showed that one could set up a posterior sampling problem to invert a (hypothesized) cryptographic one-way function, establishing cryptographic hardness.
+Intuitively, this hardness stems from the fact that posterior sampling is a composite sampling problem that encourages consistency with both a prior distribution as well as the measurement likelihood, which is difficult when the regions of highest likelihood have a small probability under the prior.

-In light of this, recent work has focused on identifying sufficient conditions under which provable or asymptotically correct posterior sampling is possible, while avoiding such lower bounds~\cite{bruna2024posteriorsamplingdenoisingoracles, xu2024provablyrobustscorebaseddiffusion}.
+In light of this, recent work has focused on identifying sufficient conditions under which provable or asymptotically correct posterior sampling is possible, while avoiding such lower bounds~\citep{bruna2024posteriorsamplingdenoisingoracles, xu2024provablyrobustscorebaseddiffusion}.
 Instead, we take the view that exact posterior sampling might be a more difficult goal than we really need to achieve.
 In what sense can we tractably bias a sample from a prior towards a likelihood?